GGZ has no affiliate relationship with any diamond retailers referenced in this article. GGZ is an Amazon affiliate.

 According to the GIA, in some cases a trained gemologist can recognize a lab diamond by using standard gem-testing equipment.
 In other instances, positive identification must involve testing the diamond using advanced scientific instruments at GIA (emphasis added).
 You will be not be able to tell the difference between a lab diamond and a mined diamond, and neither will your friends and family.

 Consider the case of cultured pearls.
 I have a gorgeous strand of cultured pearls from Tiffany's worth hundreds of dollars.
-I would laugh at anyone who declared they weren't "real" pearls because they didn't come from the South Sea.
+I would laugh at anyone who said they aren’t "real" pearls because they didn't come from a wild oyster.
 And I certainly wouldn't have much trouble reselling my Tiffany pearls on eBay.

 Reselling lab or mined diamonds.